Gopigurunathan/Phonepe-EDA/README.md

 ## libraries used

-Streamlit and streamlit-option-menu were used to create an interactive dashboard and navigation menus, providing a user-friendly interface for data visualization.
+Streamlit and streamlit-option-menu : were used to create an interactive dashboard and navigation menus, providing a user-friendly interface for data visualization.

-Pandas was employed for data manipulation and analysis, ensuring that the data was cleaned and structured appropriately for visualization and storage.
+Pandas : was employed for data manipulation and analysis, ensuring that the data was cleaned and structured appropriately for visualization and storage.

-mysql-connector facilitated the connection to a MySQL database, allowing for efficient data storage and retrieval.
+mysql-connector: facilitated the connection to a MySQL database, allowing for efficient data storage and retrieval.

-Plotly Express enabled the creation of interactive and visually appealing plots and charts, enhancing the dashboard's ability to convey insights.
+Plotly: Express enabled the creation of interactive and visually appealing plots and charts, enhancing the dashboard's ability to convey insights.

-Requests and JSON were used to interact with APIs and handle JSON data, enabling the integration of external data sources into the project.
+Requests and JSON : were used to interact with APIs and handle JSON data, enabling the integration of external data sources into the project.

 ## Project Steps